openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 unique within that domain.
 Within the Identity API, there are five such name attributes, whose uniquness are affected by the domain:

 - *Domain Name*: This is always globally unique across all domains.

 - *Role Name*: This is always globally unique across all domains.

 - *User Name*: This is only unique within the owning domain.

 - *Project Name*: This is only unique within the owning domain.

 - *Group Name*: This is only unique within the owning domain.

-The use of domains is optional and it is a supported operating configuration to create all user, group and project entities without creating and specifying any domains.
-In such a configuration, all user, group and project entities will exist in a default domain, as will initially any user and project entities that are migrated from earlier versions of an Identity Service implementation.

 Additional required attributes: